regalonefour/natives/ENTITY/SetEntityAlpha.md

 * **alphaLevel**: The alpha level ranges from 0 to 255, but changes occur every 20% (every 51).
 * **skin**: Whether or not to change the alpha of the entity's skin.

+Enabling true for skin on an entity will cause it to become transparent during night time, allowing lights and the skybox to pass through it.

 ## Examples

 ```lua